 SCREENER CRITERIA

 WIDA Screener Gr.
 1-12: Overall below 5.0

 WIDA Kindergarten Screener: Oral Language composite: below 5.0

 Listening and Speaking Tests should be taken

 by students entering Kindergarten, no earlier

 than mid-April prior to the start of the

-Kindergarten school year.
+Kindergarten school year

+1 st and 2 nd semester in Kindergarten

 Reading and Writing Tests can be taken during: Overall score: below 5.0

-1st and 2nd semester in Kindergarten.
+1st and 2nd semester in Kindergarten

 Reading and Writing Tests will be taken by

+students entering:

-students entering: 2nd semester Kindergarten
+2nd semester Kindergarten year through mid-

-year through mid-semester grade 1
+semester grade 1

-If a student was not identified as a potential SIFE during Step 1b, proceed to Step 2c - Parent Notification of MLL/EL Identification Determination.
+☐ If a student was not identified as a potential SIFE during Step 1b, proceed to Step 2c - Parent Notification of MLL/EL Identification Determination.

-of MLL/EL SIFE.